rollkit/rollkit/block/block-manager.md

 ### Block Publication to DA Network

 The block manager of the sequencer full nodes regularly publishes the produced blocks (that are pending in the `pendingBlocks` queue) to the DA network using the `DABlockTime` configuration parameter defined in the block manager config.
 In the event of failure to publish the block to the DA network, the manager will perform [`maxSubmitAttempts`][maxSubmitAttempts] attempts and an exponential backoff interval between the attempts.
-The exponential backoff interval starts off at [`initialBackoff`][initialBackoff] and it doubles in the next attempt and capped at `DABlockTime`.
+The exponential backoff interval starts off at [`initialBackoff`][initialBackoff] and it doubles in the next attempt and is capped at `DABlockTime`.
 A successful publish event leads to the emptying of `pendingBlocks` queue and a failure event leads to proper error reporting without emptying of `pendingBlocks` queue.

 ### Block Retrieval from DA Network